 Western or English style dress for all events are acceptable.
+Hats are not allowed during Youth In Action Events.

 Tack

 The use of artificial tail fans, artificial polls, false tails or the addition of any hair or hair-like substance to any part of the animal's body is prohibited.